haren/email/server/Readme.md

 ### Response Format

 All the responses are returned in `JSON` format (except for serving the web page).
-Sample response is presented below.
+Sample response (for the `POST` request to `/emails/`) is presented below.
 Response always returns HTML code `200` and the status indicates request handling effect.

  - `status` is an integer number,
  - `send_status` is a string indicating the requested email send status.
+ - `id` is a string representing the id assigned to the email by the system.
 ```
 {"status": 200, "send_status": "SENT"}
 ```